NERSC/podman-hpc/.github/actions/build-rpm/README.md

-# Hello world docker action
+# Build RPM docker action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action builds an RPM from the repo and outputs a path and name which can be used by future workflow steps.

 ## Inputs